voschezang/coding-handbook/scrum-guide.md

 - 5 core [values](#Values):  `commitment, focus, openness, respect, courage`
 - The [Sprint](#Sprint) and 4 formal Sprint [events](#Sprint Events): `Sprint Planning, Sprint Review, Sprint Retrospective, Daily Scrum`
 - 3 [roles](#Roles): `Product Owner, Scrum Master, Developers `
+- 3 [artifacts](#Artifacts), each with a commitment: `Product Backlog (Goal), Sprint Backlog (Goal), Increment (DoD)` .

+These are hard, *immutable* requirements.
+This makes scrum revolutionary, rather than evolutionary.
+It isn't meant to be applied gradually (e.g. [kanban](learning.md#Kanban)).
+Instead, it requires a radical change in many traditional ways of working.

 ### How